nOpsio/remediationengine/README.md

 nOps Auto-Remediation Engine is actively maintained by the team at nOps.

-This serverless application deploys a Lambda function and two SNS topic to your AWS account that executes the following auto-remediation methods.
-You can easily deploy the pre-built app from AWS Serverless Repository here.
+This serverless application deploys a Lambda function and one SNS topic to your AWS account that executes the following auto-remediation methods.

 | Remediations                                                    |
 |---------------------------                                      |